gnosischain/posdao-test-setup/README.md

 If the new node has to be an initial validator, the network spec should reflect
 that: add the node's address to `INITIAL_VALIDATORS` in `scripts/network-spec`.

+## Simulation

+We've created a [NetLogo model](./simulation/README.md) for simulating the staking and rewards computation on networks of various sizes and having different input parameters.